dubek/rabbitmq-dump-queue/README.md

 This will create the files `/tmp/msg-0000`, `/tmp/msg-0001`, and so on.

+If the queue is in a RabbitMQ vhost, you should add the vhost name to the end of the URI:

+    rabbitmq-dump-queue -uri="amqp://user:password@rabbitmq.example.com:5672/vhost-name" ...

+If the vhost name starts with `/` you'll need to specify it explicitly (double slash after the port number).

 The output filenames are printed one per line to the standard output; this allows piping the output of rabbitmq-dump-queue to `xargs` or similar utilities in order to perform further processing on each message (e.g. decompressing,